Project Management 101

 - A job that has a beginning and an end (Time).

 - At a stated level of Performance (Quality).

 - At a budget (Cost) and a specific outcome (Scope).

-Another popular definition of project management is PRINCE2 (an acronym for PRojects IN Controlled Environments), an approach developed in the UK.
+Another popular definition of project management is PRINCE2 (PRojects IN Controlled Environments), an approach developed in the UK.
 PRINCE2 defines project management as: “a temporary organization that is created for the purpose of delivering one or more business products according to an agreed business case.”

 - A project is often for a designated customer or customer base.

 - A project is temporary in nature with a defined start and end date.